johnveitch/cpnest/docs/index.rst

 The CPNest module is Free Software under the MIT license, and available on `Github <https://github.com/johnveitch/cpnest>`_ The simplest way to install cpnest is via pip::

   pip install cpnest

+If you are using conda it is possible to install from conda-forge

+  conda install cpnest

 This is usually the best way to install the program.
 Alternatively, to install this package from source using setuptools::

   git clone https://github.com/johnveitch/cpnest.git
   cd cpnest
-  python setup.py install
+  python3 setup.py install

 Tests can be run with::

-  python setup.py test
+  python3 setup.py test

 This documentation can be built in build/sphinx with::

-  python setup.py build_sphinx -b html
+  python3 setup.py build_sphinx -b html

 Quickstart
 ==========